 Miracle Babies: Leopard Love

 In a London Zoo three female gorillas have formed their own family and that makes bringing a male into the mix a bit tricky.
 The zoo imported a male gorilla from France hoping that one of the females would bond with him and produce a baby.
-They got their wish.
-With mixed emotions.
+They got their wish, but with mixed emotions.

-And in Kenya the plight of the elephants is heartbreaking as they're being hunted for their ivory.
-One orphanage helps baby elephants get back on track and not only provides what they need to survive without their mothers.
-Also helps them prepare to return to the wild.
+And in Kenya the plight of the elephants is heartbreaking as they are being hunted for their ivory.
+One orphanage helps baby elephants get back on track and not only provides what they need to survive without their mothers, but also helps them prepare to return to the wild.

-Miracle Babies.
-Koala Dating Game is a somewhat misleading title for this episode.
-Yes, it does include a portion about those cute and cuddly critters.
-More of the episode is dedicated to the aye-aye lemurs in Madagascar.
-The lemurs are facing a different kind of extinction. they're suffering from a horrible cancer that's forcing their numbers to dwindle.
+Miracle Babies; Koala Dating Game is a somewhat misleading title for this episode.
+Yes, it does include a portion about those cute and cuddly critters, but more of the episode is dedicated to the aye-aye lemurs in Madagascar.
+The lemurs are facing a different kind of extinction.
+They are suffering from a horrible cancer that is forcing their numbers to dwindle.
 But there is hope for their future.

-And there is hope for the Mauritius Kestrel, a bird of prey who's suffering from the effects of DDT, which man has sprayed on their island to eliminate mosquitoes.
+And there is hope for the Mauritius Kestrel, a bird of prey who is suffering from the effects of DDT, which man has sprayed on their island to eliminate mosquitoes.

 Miracle Babies: Baby Pandas, Miracle Babies, Leopard Love, Miracle Babies: Koala Dating Game all premier Tuesday, September 13, 2011 on Nat Geo Wild.
 Miracle Babies: Babies Down Under and Miracle Babies: Flying to Freedom premier the following day, Wednesday, September 14, 2011.